Identifiability in Continuous Lyapunov Models: Preliminaries

 \begin{example} The directed 3-cycle $G$ with vertex set $V=\lbrace 1,2,3 \rbrace$ and edge set $E= \lbrace 1\to 1, 2 \to 2, 3 \to 3, 1\to 2, 2\to 3, 3 \to 1 \rbrace$, which is displayed in \Cref{fig:cycle}, encodes drift matrices of the form

 \end{example}

 The Lyapunov equation from \eqref{eq:lyapunoveq} is a symmetric matrix equation providing $p(p+1)/2$ constraints.
 In contrast, the drift matrix $M$ is a $p\times p$ matrix that need not be symmetric.
 Hence, without any assumptions on its structure, $M$ is never uniquely determined by the covariance matrix $\Sigma$ of the observations.
 For graphical Lyapunov models, this leads to a key identifiability question: For which sparsity patterns can the drift matrix $M$ be recovered from the positive definite covariance matrix $\Sigma$?
 Our treatment of this question will assume that the volatility matrix $C$ is a known positive definite matrix.
-Our main focus will be on the case where $C$ is diagonal (i.e., the $p$ noise processes driving the considered multivariate dynamic process are independent).
+While some of our results hold for all positive definite $C$, others require the assumption that $C$ is diagonal.
+This is a sensible assumption as it corresponds to the setting of uncorrelated noise.
+A special case is the assumption $C=2I_p$ that covers the natural setting of homoscedastic noise.

 \begin{remark} Evidently, if a matrix $\Sigma$ solves the Lyapunov equation \eqref{eq:lyapunoveq} for a pair $(M,C)$ then $\Sigma$ also solves the equation given by $(\gamma M,\gamma C)$ for any $\gamma\in\mathbb{R}$.
 An implication of this fact is that our results on recovery of $M$ for fixed $C$ also address the setting of models in which $C=\gamma C'$, with $C'$ known and positive definite but $\gamma>0$ an unknown parameter.
 In this latter setting, one can only hope to recover $M$ up to a scalar multiple and this is possible if and only if $M$ can be recovered uniquely in the setting where we fix $C=C'$. \end{remark}